Message from the Dean

 Robert S. Gregg

-Welcome the School of General Studies (GENS).
-The School of General Studies oversees the University curriculum's "commons," the place where students and faculty with various specializations explore the world of knowledge, ideas, and issues, often in an interdisciplinary way.
+Welcome the School of General Studies (GENS) & Graduate Education.
+The School of General Studies & Graduate Education oversees the University curriculum's "commons," the place where students and faculty with various specializations explore the world of knowledge, ideas, and issues, often in an interdisciplinary way.
 This aspect of the curriculum is the most distinctive part of Stockton University and the School helps to ensure that it continues to be vibrant and cutting edge, and a great preparation for the changing workplace students face after graduation.

 Not only does the School provide interdisciplinary courses that supplement and challenge the courses students take in their majors, it also enables them to bring these together into interdisciplinary minors, like Cannabis Studies, Africana Studies, or Digital Literacy and Multimedia Design, Disability Studies, Global Studies, Holocaust & Genocide Studiers, Jewish Studies, Latin American and Caribbean Studies, Migration Studies, Women, Gender & Sexuality Studies, and Writing.
 These minors help fill out students’ transcripts and strengthen their resumes on the job market.

 The largest program in General Studies is the First Year Studies program.
 The faculty members in this program oversee the curriculum for freshman students and help to provide a very strong grounding in Math, Writing, and Critical Thinking.
 The university’s very strong retention rate owes a great deal to the tireless work of these excellent faculty members, including the work of our Freshman Seminar instructors.